-- As oyster trestles and mussel seed collection using longlines are considered non-disturbing to marine habitats, on the basis of spatial overlap they will have no in-combination effect with other activities. - Oyster access routes (0.06%) and licensed bottom mussel culture (3.54%) accounts for 3.6% overlap with the 1130 Estuary habitat (Table 9.1).
-When combined with other potentially disturbing activities, i.e., active mussel seed dredging and subsequent relaying and dredging in the Fishery Order area (9.55%), the overlap increases to 13.15% and up to 15.84% when new mussel applications are included.
-This level of overlap is considered potentially disturbing. - Oyster access routes (0.025%), licensed bottom mussel culture (5.47%), accounts for approximately 5.5% overlap with the 1130 Estuary marine community type, Fine to muddy fine sand with Polychaetes community complex.
-When combined with other potentially disturbing activities i.e., active mussel seed dredging and subsequent relaying and dredging in the Fishery Order area (11.26%) the overlap increases to 16.76% and up to 17.7% when new mussel applications are included.
-This level of overlap is considered potentially disturbing. - Licensed clam culture accounts for 2.01% overlap with the 1130 Estuary constituent community type; Intertidal sand with Nephtys cirrosa (42.88%).
-This overlap increases to 44.42% if Cockle dredging is included.
-New mussel aquaculture applications will see this overlap increase to 47.21%.
-Seed mussel dredging from the potential seed areas increases the overlap to 51%.
-This level of overlap is considered potentially disturbing. - Mussel seed dredging accounts for >15% overlap with the 1130 Estuary constituent community type; Mixed sediment community (20.5%).
+- As oyster trestles are considered non-disturbing to marine habitats, on the basis of spatial overlap they will have no in-combination effect with other activities. - Access routes (0.027%) and licensed bottom mussel culture (3.83%) account for 3.857% overlap with the 1130 Estuary habitat (Table 9.1).
+When combined with other potentially disturbing activities, i.e. cockle dredging, active mussel seed dredging and subsequent relaying and dredging in the Fishery Order area (13.64%), the overlap increases to 17.5% and up to 19.09% when new mussel applications are included.
+This level of overlap is considered potentially disturbing. - Access routes (0.0039%) and licensed bottom mussel culture (5.94%), accounts for approximately 5.944% overlap with the 1130 Estuary marine community type 'Fine to muddy fine sand with Polychaetes community complex'.
+When combined with licensed clan sites, this overlap increases to 6.124%.
+When combined with other potentially disturbing activities i.e. cockle dredging, active mussel seed dredging and subsequent relaying and dredging in the Fishery Order area (11.95%) the overlap increases to 18.07%.
+This level of overlap is considered potentially disturbing. - Licensed clam culture accounts for 2.01% overlap with the 1130 Estuary constituent community type 'Intertidal sand with Nephtys cirrosa'.
+This overlap increases to 44.38%5 if Cockle dredging is included.
+New mussel aquaculture applications will see this overlap increase to 46.94%.
+Seed mussel dredging from the potential seed areas increases the overlap to 50.73%.
+This level of overlap is considered potentially disturbing. - Mussel seed dredging accounts for >15% overlap with the 1130 Estuary constituent community type 'Mixed sediment community' (20.51%).
 This level of overlap is considered disturbing.
-This increases to 20.53% when new oyster access routes are included.
-This level of overlap is considered potentially disturbing. - Licensed mussel aquaculture (1.3%) and existing oyster access routes (0.09%) overlap with 1.39% of the 1130 Estuary constituent community type; Intertidal muddy fine sand community complex.
-Mussel seed relaying and dredging in the Fishery Order area is neglible (0.1%) increasing to 1.49% overlap.
-When new mussel applications are included the overlap increases to 8.49%.
-This level of overlap is considered not disturbing. - Licensed clam culture overlaps with the 1140 Habitat constituent marine community type Intertidal sand with Nephtys cirrosa by 1.13%.
+This increases to 20.53% when oyster access routes are included.
+This level of overlap is considered potentially disturbing. - Licensed mussel aquaculture (1.3%) and existing access routes (0.12%) overlap with 1.42% of the 1130 Estuary constituent community type 'Intertidal muddy fine sand community complex'.
+Mussel seed relaying and dredging in the Fishery Order area is neglible (0.1%) increasing to 1.43% overlap.
+This level of overlap is considered not disturbing. - Access routes (0.019%) and licensed bottom mussel culture (4.35%) account for 4.37% overlap with the 1140 Mudflats and sandflats not covered by seawater at all times habitat (Table 9.1).
+When combined with other potentially disturbing activities, i.e. cockle dredging, active mussel seed dredging and subsequent relaying and dredging in the Fishery Order area (12.38%), the overlap increases to 16.75% and up to 17.13% when licensed clam sites are included and up to 17.44% when new mussel applications are included.
+This level of overlap is considered potentially disturbing. - Licensed clam culture (1.13%) and oyster access routes (0.003%) overlap with the 1140 Habitat constituent marine community type 'Intertidal sand with Nephtys cirrosa' by 1.133%.
 This overlap increases to 25.08%6 when Cockle dredging is considered.
-When existing seed mussel dredging is included the overlap increases to 26.57%.
-New mussel aquaculture applications will see this overlap increase to 27.73%.
-Seed mussel dredging from the potential seed areas increases the overlap to 29.87% and up to 30.39% when the mussel relaying and dredging in the Fishery Order area is included.
-This level of overlap is considered potentially disturbing. - Licensed clam (0.24%), mussel culture (6.77%) and oyster access routes (0.034%) accounts for 7.044% overlap with the 1140 Habitat constituent community type Fine to muddy fine sand with polychaetes community complex.
-This overlap increases to 18.50% when cockle dredging and seed mussel dredging is included.
-New mussel aquaculture applications will see this overlap increase to 22.36%.
+When existing seed mussel dredging is included the overlap increases to 27.22%.
+This level of overlap is considered potentially disturbing. - Licensed clam (0.24%), mussel culture (6.8%) and access routes (0.0057%) accounts for 7.05% overlap with the 1140 Habitat constituent community type 'Fine to muddy fine sand with polychaetes community complex'.
+This overlap increases to 18.52% when cockle dredging and seed mussel dredging is included.
+New mussel aquaculture applications will see this overlap increase to 19.03%.
 This level of overlap is considered potentially disturbing.